ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking web dev progress.

+8.15.2022
+- I feel like I squandered my day...
+I needed to add one more project to my portfolio site so I was kind of all over the place just trying to come up with something.
+I was working on a weather app in Vue, but it seemed too basic, even though it was built in Vue, so I switched gears.
+Then, I dug up an old to-do app project, but that was also 'too basic.'
+Then, I found I looked into memory games built in vanilla JS, and tic tac toe games.
+I'm more than likely going to go with a tic tac toe game initially built in vanilla JS to then recreate in Vue just to have some variety in my portfolio (I have no games or Vue projects).
+The bottom line, though, is that I wasted probably an hour just getting here.
+The concept of annoying oneself is new, but hey...coding...

 8.14.2022
 - I somehow managed to go this long without using tables.
 I may be able to pull off what I need to do without it, but I have a table of data to display and the `table` seemed to be the most obvious choice.
 I'm realizing there are so many weird quirks I need to learn regarding tables.
 It makes me wonder if I want to just hard-code the width of the cells and set `justify-content: space-between` and add padding.
 We'll see what happens after I sleep on it.